Acrisure Stadium: Playing surface

 Debate continued over the field later in the season when Jacksonville running back Fred Taylor called the field "a lawsuit pending".
 Pittsburgh's owners said the decision was up to the players, who once again defended the natural surface.
 In February 2008, the Steelers announced that they would keep the Desso GrassMaster surface.
 During the 2008 season, quarterback Ben Roethlisberger received a concussion from a hit at Heinz Field.
 He later said, "I'm glad we weren't on FieldTurf.
-That grass — you know, the soft Heinz Field — might've helped a little bit."
+That grass — you know, the soft Heinz Field—might've helped a little bit."
 After the 2008 season, a poll of 1,565 NFL players rated the surface at Heinz Field as the worst of the 18 natural surfaces in the League.

-The DDGrassmaster surface was removed in January 2009 and replaced with the old sod placed on top of the DDGrassmaster surface for the AFC Championship later that month.
+The Grassmaster surface was removed in January 2009 and replaced with the old sod placed on top of the Grassmaster surface for the AFC Championship later that month.